wowlsh93/hamanet/README.md

 - NetIO

-  this is core epoll i/o operator. (based on Edge Trigger(ET)) when some events happend, sessions will basic react on it and pass over to user application.
+  this is core epoll i/o operator. (based on Edge Trigger(ET)) when some events happen, sessions will basic react on it and pass over to user application.

 - NetHandler